mako-framework/docs/02_routing_and_controllers/01_routing.md

 #### <a id="route_middleware:assigning_middleware" href="#route_middleware:assigning_middleware">Assigning middleware</a>

 Assigning middleware to a route can be done using the `middleware` method.
-You can assign a single middleware or an array of middleware if your route requires multiple.
+If your route requires multiple middleware then you can chain multiple calls to the `middleware` method.

 ```
 $routes->get('/articles/{id}', [Articles::class, 'view'])